 We’ll make sure your form is fully completed and that you meet the entry requirements for your chosen course.
 If we need any further information to process your application, such as copies of your passport or qualifications, we’ll email you to let you know.

-- ask you to attend an interview.
+- We may ask you to attend an interview.
 The date and time will appear on Track and we’ll email you with any additional details.
 You’ll need to reply to confirm you can attend.
-Read more about what to expect at an interview day
+Read more about what to expect at an interview day.

-- reject your application.
-If your application isn’t suitable, we’ll include the reason for that on Track.
+- Reject your application.
+If your application isn’t suitable, we’ll include the reason for that on UCAS Hub.
 In some cases, we can also provide additional feedback but we can’t always guarantee this.

-Once you’ve heard back from all universities you’ve applied to, you’ll need to respond to these offers by selecting your firm (first) and insurance (second) choices on UCAS Track.
-The deadline for making these choices will depend on when you submitted your application and received your offers – UCAS will inform you of the date you need to respond by or you can find more information on the UCAS website.
+Once you’ve heard back from all universities you’ve applied to, you can choose your firm (first) and insurance (second) choices on UCAS Track.
+The deadline for making these choices will depend on when you submitted your application and received your offers – check out the UCAS website to make sure you don’t miss yours.

-If your application has been unsuccessful, there are still options for you.
+If your application has been unsuccessful, there are still options for you, one of which is UCAS Extra.

-If you’ve used all five choices and you’ve either not received any offers, or declined any offers you have been made, you may be able to add one further choice through UCAS Extra.
+If you’ve applied through UCAS and you’ve either not received any offers, or declined any offers you have been made, you may be able to add one further choice through UCAS Extra.
 There are eligibility criteria that you need to meet in order to apply through UCAS Extra - for more information, visit the UCAS website.

 Clearing opens in early July, and is for students who have received no offers, changed their mind about their university choices, or are making a late application.
 For more information about applying through Clearing, visit our Clearing section.